admin-ch/CovidCertificate-SDK-Kotlin/README.md

 ## How To Use

 This repository is used internally in the [CovidCertificate-SDK-Android](https://github.com/admin-ch/CovidCertificate-SDK-Android) as well as the backend services that provide the functionality for the Swiss CovidCertificate apps.
 For usage in Android apps, please refer to the above mentioned SDK for Android.

+As of now, this repository is only available as a tagged JAR file (meaning no transitive dependencies are automatically included), which you can find on the [releases](https://github.com/admin-ch/CovidCertificate-SDK-Kotlin/releases) page.
+A Maven Central dependency is planned for future releases.

 ## Repositories